impresso/NZZ-black-letter-ground-truth/README.md

    - for the pages where we detected the text with the HTR model, we straightened the line boxes

  ## Additional remarks
-There are inconsistencies in the transcription of quotation marks.
+There are some remaining inconsistencies in the transcription of quotation marks.
 In some cases, we used the curly quotation marks (for quotation marks on the baseline (Anführungszeichen), whereas in others, the straight quotation marks were used (to mark the end of quotation (Schlusszeichen)).
 There are pages which have been slightly cut at the right-hand side.
 This stems from the digitisation process by the NZZ.

 <b><span style="color: red">Please note that for pages which have only been corrected on the line level, the ground truth XML files still contains the uncorrected text on the word level!</span></b>